Private Henry Joseph Thomas Taylor

 Henry Joseph Thomas Taylor (known affectionately as Harry by his family) was born in Bega in 1888.
 He was the oldest child of James and Mary (nee Hill) Taylor, and a third generation Taylor in Bega.

 However, things were to change dramatically with the outbreak of WW1.
-Like many young honourable men, Henry was keen to do his duty so on 21 September 1914 he enlisted in the army at Lismore.
-He was allocated the regimental number 957 and the rank of Private.
-His attestation papers note that he was 26 years old, 5’7” tall, with brown eyes and black hair, and his occupation was farmer.
-His next of kin was his father, James, of Eungella.
+Like many young honourable men, Harry was keen to do his duty so on 21 September 1914 he enlisted in the army at Lismore.
+His next of kin was his father, James, of Eungella

 15TH BATTALION